AB InBev insiders profit from beer merger hype

-BRUSSELS, Sept 26 Anheuser-Busch InBev officials sold shares in the company worth more than 9 million euros over the past two weeks, further undermining speculation the world's largest brewer is planning to buy SABMiller.
+BRUSSELS Anheuser-Busch InBev (ABI.BR) officials sold shares in the company worth more than 9 million euros over the past two weeks, further undermining speculation the world's largest brewer is planning to buy SABMiller SAB.L.

 Chief Strategy Officer Jo Van Biesbroeck and directors Paulo Lemann and Stefan Descheemaeker sold shares between Sept 16 and 19, the days after frenzied speculation about a major beer deal, according to data from the Belgian financial markets regulator.